 The easiest method by far is using any of the multiple catch-and-release traps available on the market.
 Most of these traps have a cage-like design or a plastic body and a trap door.
 All you need to do is place a bait item such as grains or food inside the trap.

 As soon as the rat walks in to eat the bait, a trap door closes instantly leaving the mouse imprisoned inside the trap.
 Keep in mind that you’ll need to release the mouse as soon as possible as I may die of dehydration if left inside the trap for several days.
-Read more to learn how you can catch a mouse alive.

 Frequently Asked Questions

-What Can I Put on Mouse Traps?
+What Can I Put On Mouse Traps?

 Mouse trap bait lures the rodent into the trap so you should use an item that mice like eating.
 Mice, like all rodents, are natural seed eaters and are usually attracted to high calorie fatty foods and sweets.
 Soft cheese or peanut butter works best.